reeseovine/webtoys/readme.md

 ## status

-WebToys is in the very early stages of development.
-Most tools are not implemented.
+WebToys is in the very early stages of development and most tools are not yet implemented.
 I am aiming for 1:1 feature parity with DevToys eventually, wherever that's feasible.

-Below is a list of things to do; feel free to contribute if any of them appeal to you!
+Below is a list of things to do.
+Feel free to contribute if any of them appeal to you and don't be afraid to ask for help!
+Make sure to read through [`contributing.md`](contributing.md) first before getting in too deep.

 ### features

-- [x] responsive navigation drawer
 - [ ] tools
   - [ ] converters
     - [ ] json to yaml